 Do Not Cut

 It may be tempting to cut the photo to fit in certain frames, but never do this.
 It can damage them and cause them to deteriorate even faster.
-Not only this, but there are chemicals that could cause damage to your own skinOpens in a new tab. because the chemicals inside a Polaroid are toxic.
+Not only this, but there are chemicals that could cause damage to your own skin because the chemicals inside a Polaroid are toxic.

 You can still take other measures to preserve them after cutting, but it will not look the same and the damage will most likely already be done.